 A project of GlobeMed

-GlobeMed at Emory partners with MAP Foundation in Chiang Mai, Thailand to empower Burmese migrant workers and their families.
+GlobeMed at Emory partners with MAP Foundation in Thailand to support sanitary working and health conditions for Burmese migrant workers.

 Who we are// GlobeMed at Emory